Duncan Hawthorne 2012 – Chair

 Doug Ackhurst 2010

-Doug spent his 40 year career in management positions within the Radio Broadcasting business in Quebec and Ontario.
+Doug is a retired broadcast executive, having spent his 40 year career in management positions within the Radio Broadcasting business in Quebec and Ontario.
 He served as Vice President/ General Manager for Telemedia Ontario radio stations, until his retirement in 2004.
 He participated in many broadcast-oriented Boards including FACTOR, Canadore College and Centennial College.
 He was active in industry organizations and served as President of the Ontario Association of Broadcasters.
 Doug was born in Peterborough, Ontario and was educated in Montreal where he earned a BA from Concordia University.
 He is married to Muriel and they have 2 children: a son in Toronto with two children and a daughter in Ottawa with four children.
 Two of the grandchildren have cerebral palsy from birth and are Easter Seals campers.
 Doug is an active grandfather, very interested in specials needs.
 He and his family are generous supporters of Easter Seals Camp Merrywood.
 In retirement he is active with condominium management, as chairman of Swan Lake Village in Markham, ON.

 Debbie Braun 2011